-The UNCG College of Visual and Performing Arts Keyboard Area supports comprehensive undergraduate and graduate degree programs.
+The UNCG School of Music Keyboard Area supports comprehensive undergraduate and graduate degree programs.
 At the undergraduate level, a student may major in piano performance, organ performance, or jazz piano performance.
 Keyboard students may also pursue the Bachelor of Music in Music Education or the Bachelor of Arts.

 Graduate keyboard students can pursue the MM Music Performance degree, with concentrations in Piano Performance, Historical Keyboard Instruments, Organ, Collaborative Piano, or Piano Pedagogy.
 UNCG offers the only North Carolina Doctor of Musical Arts degree, with majors available in Collaborative Piano (one of only two offered in the Southeast), Piano, Organ, and Historical Keyboard Performance as well as the only Post-Baccalaureate Certificate in Historical Keyboard Performance in the region.